DataDog/documentation/content/en/service_management/events/correlation/analytics.md

 ## Overview

-Keep track of how your teams workload is doing by charting and creating dashboards for Events/Alerts and Cases.
+Keep track of your teams' workload by charting and creating dashboards for events, alerts, and cases.

 ## Case Metrics